Jun 11, 2025

 While both aim to automate and streamline the AI lifecycle, they solve fundamentally different problems: CD focuses on safely releasing new code or models, while CT ensures deployed models remain effective as data evolves.

 Understanding the differences between these two paradigms is essential for creating a scalable, resilient AI infrastructure.
-This article breaks down how CD and CT diverge across decision-making, testing, feedback loops, and observability.
+This article breaks down how CD and CT diverge across decision-making, testing, feedback loops, and observability, and other factors.

 What is Continuous Delivery in AI Systems?